pachoning/bigmds/cran-comments.md

 #### Comments

 * The note is related to a some possible misspelling.
 However, thy are not misspell names.
-* The note is related to some unexisting DOI, However, it exists.

 ### First submission